What is Sampling Error?

 In this post, learn about what constitutes an acceptable sampling error, factors that contribute to it, how to minimize it, and statistical tools that evaluate it.

-Related post: Parameters vs. Statistics
+Related posts: Populations and Samples and Parameters vs. Statistics

 It’s Unavoidable but Knowledge Helps Minimize It

 There are tremendous benefits for working with samples.
 For one thing, it’s usually impossible to measure an entire population because they tend to be extremely large.
 Consequently, samples are the only way for most research even to proceed.
 Samples allow you to obtain a practical dataset with reasonable costs in a realistic timeframe.